CurrentlyJordan/AC3.3/lessons/android-lifecycle/README.md

 ## Saving state through an orientation change

-When an activity goes into the background, the system may destroy it if resources like memory become low.
+When an activity goes into the background, the system may destroy it if resources, like memory, become low.
 When this happens, any information about the state of the activity is stored in a [`Bundle`](http://developer.android.com/reference/android/os/Bundle.html) so that it can be used to restore the activity.

-Some information about the View hierarchy will be saved automatically by `onSaveInstanceState()`.
+Some information about the view hierarchy will be saved automatically by `onSaveInstanceState()`.
 However, you can override this method in order to save more information about the current activity state to the `Bundle` using key-value pairs.

 ```java
     private static final String KEY_MY_STRING = "MY_STRING";